Understanding Millennials in the Workforce

 Ever since millennials have crossed the threshold of childhood, they have constantly been under the radar.
-They are probably the most over-scrutinized, over analysed generations of all times.
-Marketers term them as the “hardest target audience to engage” and managers call them the “hardest bunch to manage”.
+They are probably the most over-scrutinized, overanalyzed generations of all times.
+Marketers term them the “hardest target audience to engage” and managers call them the “hardest bunch to manage”.

 In this blog, I’ll take you through the whys and hows of understanding millennials in the workforce.

 Who are the Millennials?

 Wikipedia says millennials are the individuals reaching early adulthood in the 21st Century.
 However, different studies, magazines, and websites place millennials in slightly different age ranges.
 According to Newsweek magazine, the Millennial generation was born between 1977 and 1994.
 The New York Times identified the Millennials at 1976-1990, and Time magazine placed them between 1980-2000.

 So the range 1977 to 2000 can be considered the broader age group of millennials.

 Millennials or Gen Xers are no longer school and college-goers.
 They are not the future anymore.
 They are the present, and they have already taken over the workforce.

 As of 2017, 56 million millennials were either working or looking for work.
 This makes them the largest generation in the workforce.

 It’s high time that companies acknowledge that Generation Gaps do exist.
 They must take steps to accommodate this distinct generation in the workforce.